XeroAPI/xero-php-oauth2/docs/Api/AccountingApi.md

 # **createPayment**
 > \XeroAPI\XeroPHP\Models\Accounting\Payments createPayment($xero_tenant_id, $payment)

-Allows you to create payments for invoices and credit notes
+Allows you to create a single payment for invoices or credit notes

 ### Example
 ```php